Want to get in better shape? Create a workout space in your home with these 5 easy steps!

 5) Introduce a water dispenser

-It’s important to stay hydrated when you’re working out – you need to replenish the fluid you’re losing when you sweat, so grab yourself a mini water dispenser on Amazon, and sit it in the corner.
+It’s important to stay hydrated when you’re working out – you need to replenish the fluid you’re losing when you sweat, so grab yourself a mini water dispenser on Amazon, and sit it in the corner of your workout space.